I. H. Rubens Fabrikker: History

+Ruben was the owner of the property at Kronprinsessegade 8 from before 1840.
+His business was then based in the rear wing of the building complex.His home was on the ground floor of the front wing.

-Ruben established a cotton mill at Rolighedsvej in 1859 and the factory was expanded several times over the next few years.
+In 1859, Ruben established a cotton mill at Rolighedsvej and the factory was expanded several times over the next few years.
 The company had towards the end of the century grown to the largest textile company in the country as well as the largest employer of women.